John Clarence Webster

-John Clarence Webster CMG FACS FRSE FRSC FRCPE (21 October 1863 – 16 March 1950) was a Canadian-born physician, surgeon, and pioneer in Obstetrics and gynaecology, topics upon which he wrote several textbooks.
+John Clarence Webster CMG FACS FRSE FRSC FRCPE (21 October 1863 – 16 March 1950) was a Canadian physician, surgeon, and pioneer in Obstetrics and gynaecology, topics upon which he wrote several textbooks.
 After his retirement in 1920 he became a historian, specializing in the history of his native New Brunswick, and a supporter of efforts to preserve heritage and historic sites.

 Early life

 He was born on 21 October 1863, in Shediac, New Brunswick, the son of James Webster.

 Webster was educated at Mount Allison College where he matriculated in 1878 and obtained a general Bachelor of Arts degree in 1882.

 After graduating, in 1883 he went to Scotland where he began medical studies at the University of Edinburgh, graduating MB ChB in 1888.
 He then did further postgraduate studies in both Leipzig and Berlin.
 From 1884 he was working as an obstetrician at Minto House School of Medicine on Chambers Street in Edinburgh.